dapr/go-sdk/example/Readme.md

 ## Client

-Once one of the above services is running is running, launch the client:
+Once one of the above services is running, launch the client:

 ```
 cd example/client